Pheochromocytoma: An Adrenal Gland Tumor

 What are the symptoms of pheochromocytoma?

 The most common sign of a pheochromocytoma is high blood pressure.
-It can be always high or sometimes high.
-Sometimes the tumor can cause high blood pressure that can be life threatening.
-It is a very rare cause of high blood pressure.
-But it must be considered when medicine is not enough to control high blood pressure.
+It can be high all the time or high only at certain times.
+Some people have episodes or “spells” of high blood pressure.
+Sometimes the tumor can cause high blood pressure that can be life-threatening.
+It's a very rare cause of high blood pressure.
+But it must be considered when medicine is not enough to control high blood pressure, or when high blood pressure is associated with symptoms such as headache, racing heart, sweating, looking pale, and shakiness.

 Other symptoms are less common.
 They can be brought on when you are under stress or when you change positions.
 Each person’s symptoms may vary.
 Symptoms may include: